'The Glory Part 2' trailer shows Song Hye-kyo in the perfect mood for revenge

 The trailer shows Song Hye-kyo’s character Moon Dong-eun planning her next moves and confronting her former bully Park Yeon-jin, played by Lim Ji-yeon.

-Yeon-jin and a bunch of her rich friends bullied Dong-eun in high school.
+Yeon-jin and a bunch of her wealthy friends bullied Dong-eun in high school.
 They tortured her mentally and physically.
 But even as adults, they have no remorse for what they did at school.

 Dong-eun’s vengeful scheme apparently becomes darker as she attempts to inflict psychological pain on Yeon-jin.